aiven/aiven-docs/docs/tools/cli/mirrormaker.md

 title: avn mirrormaker
 ---

-Here you\'ll find the full list of commands for `avn mirrormaker`.
+Full list of commands for `avn mirrormaker`.

 ## Create and manage Aiven for Apache Kafka® MirrorMaker 2 replication flows